 If you have a USB K+DCAN cable the correct interface speed settings must be set using the D-CAN switcher program.
 Generally this needs to be run within one minute of connecting the cable to the computer and car (while the LED light is still illuminated on the diagnostic head).
 For K-CAN cars you need to set the speed to 100 kbits/s and for DCAN cars 500 kbits/s.
 If you still have an issue connecting, ensure you have only one installation of the EDIABAS system on your computer.
 The Windows path is set, and if your path points to the wrong install, it will fail to work in most circumstances.

-Has the SSS Progman the voltage fix in it for coding and programming or updates?
+Does the SSS Progman include the 12.4 voltage fix for coding and programming or updates?
 I ask this because my previously purchased SSS Progman (from another seller) has a 12.4 voltage problem and I cannot update my modules.

 The answer is absolutely yes.
 For versions of Progman you obtained elsewhere what you are experiencing with this other version is actually quite common.
 In my system Progman is fully functional for any supported cable or diagnostic head type.
 For OEM heads such as a DK (Yellow Head), OPS and OPPS it uses the built in Progman software to correctly read voltage.
 For non-BMW heads (K-Line, K+DCAN cables) the Progman has been modified to have "detected" a constant voltage high enough to keep coding tasks from failing.
 We provide a application build into the SSS to allow the user to easily change from OEM heads and K-Line (for EDIC emulation) and DCAN (for OPS emulation) to ensure proper voltage reporting to Progman (that is to say either real voltage from the OEM head, or 'fixed' voltage for after-market cables).
 Note that you MUST use a proper power supply when coding with an after-market K-Line or K+DCAN cable as there is no way Progman can really protect you from attempting to code without sufficient power available from the vehicles battery.
 Failure to heed this can cause you to 'brick' systems.
 Your car at the worst case, the ECU being coded at best.